 Copies of fact sheets or other public meeting materials are also located on our resources page.
 Please contact Cassie Mlynarek, NDOT Public Involvement Specialist, at (702) 232-5288 if you would like to request special accommodations to view materials in an alternative format.

 Background and History

-The I-11 Corridor is envisioned as a new major north-south multimodal corridor that will provide enhanced transportation mobility and goods movement while creating a foundation for robust economic vitality for the region.
+I-11 is envisioned as a major north-south multimodal corridor that will provide enhanced transportation mobility and goods movement while creating a foundation for robust economic vitality for the region.
 The process began in 2012, when the U.S. Congress identified US 93 from Phoenix, Arizona to Las Vegas, Nevada as a high priority corridor as part of the Moving Ahead for Progress Act (MAP-21) and designated it as the future I-11 corridor.

 Purpose and Need

-The I-11 Corridor through the Las Vegas metropolitan area has numerous benefits including providing enhanced connectivity and goods movement via a multimodal passage, improving mobility, and supporting economic vitality.
-The purpose and need of this project will continue to evolve and develop as public participation, stakeholder engagement, and agency partner feedback progresses.
+The I-11 corridor through the Las Vegas metropolitan area has numerous benefits including consistent signage, enhanced wayfinding, improved connectivity and goods movement via a multimodal passage, thus improving mobility and supporting economic vitality.